ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Comparison for Integrity Registers {#sec-cmp-integrity-registers}

 For each Integrity Register entry in the condition ECT, the Verifier will use the associated identifier (i.e., `integrity-register-id-type-choice`) to look up the matching Integrity Register entry in the candidate entry.
-If no entry is found, the condition MUST return false.
+If no entry is found, the comparison MUST return false.
 Instead, if an entry is found, the digest comparison proceeds as defined in {{sec-cmp-digests}} after equivalence has been found according to {{sec-comid-integrity-registers}}.
 Note that it is not required for all the entries in the candidate entry to be used during matching: the condition ECT could consist of a subset of the device's register space.
 In TPM parlance, a TPM "quote" may report all PCRs in Evidence, while a condition ECT could describe a subset of PCRs.